 Gained weight during the pandemic?
 You are not alone.
 The weight gain that some people have experienced since the stay-at-home guidelines went into effect is likely due to a disruption in their daily routine and habits.

 The good side is that you are eating out less and enjoying more occasions to eat together as a family.
-However, for those working from home, dinner for the family could mean eating take outs or microwaved ready-made processed foods.
+However, for those working from home, dinner for the family could mean eating take outs, microwave meals or ready-made processed foods.
 They may be convenient and quick but often higher in calories and less healthy.

 Read: Putting On Weight During COVID-19 and How To Turn It Around